ADIVADER19/ADIVADER19/README.md

 ### 🚀 My Featured Projects

 #### 🤖 RentRadar - AI Real Estate Assistant
-* Engineered a full-stack AI-powered real estate CRM using FastAPI, React, and MongoDB, integrating OpenAI GPT-4 for intelligent property search.
+* [cite_start]Engineered a full-stack AI-powered real estate CRM using FastAPI, React.js, and MongoDB, integrating OpenAI GPT-4 for intelligent property search and customer interaction. [cite: 65, 106]
-* Implemented a RAG architecture with FAISS and LangChain for sub-second semantic search over 1,000+ listings.
+* [cite_start]Implemented a RAG (Retrieval-Augmented Generation) architecture with FAISS and LangChain for semantic document search, enabling real-time property matching from 1000+ commercial listings. [cite: 66, 107]
-* Architected a secure, JWT-based authentication system with role-based access control and Google OAuth via Firebase.
+* [cite_start]Architected a secure, JWT-based authentication system with role-based access control and Google OAuth via Firebase. [cite: 67, 107]

 #### 📝 SummaSense - AI Summarization Web App
-* Built a multilingual AI tool with Flask and NLP for summarizing text, audio, and video, featuring RESTful APIs for scalable cloud deployment.
+* [cite_start]Built a multilingual AI summarization tool with Flask and NLP, featuring RESTful APIs for scalable cloud deployment. [cite: 57, 97]
-* Reduced execution time by 50% by pre-training and analyzing over 10 abstractive and extractive models.
+* [cite_start]Reduced execution time by 50% by pre-training and analyzing over 10 abstractive and extractive models. [cite: 58, 98]
-* Leveraged AWS S3 and Transcribe to build a robust pipeline for high-accuracy speech-to-text conversion.
+* [cite_start]Leveraged AWS S3 and Transcribe to build a robust pipeline for high-accuracy speech-to-text conversion. [cite: 59, 99]

 #### 🎓 Institute Management System (IMS)
-* Constructed a comprehensive portal for 5,000+ students with a microservices architecture using Node.js, Express.js, Next.js, and MySQL.
+* [cite_start]Constructed a comprehensive portal for 5,000+ students with a microservices architecture using Node.js, Express.js, Next.js, and MySQL. [cite: 61]
-* Designed a SQL database with 14 tables to manage over 50,000 records, with 30+ optimized queries to automate resume generation and reporting, improving performance by up to 50%.
+* [cite_start]Designed a SQL database with 14 tables to manage over 50,000 records, with 30+ optimized queries to automate resume generation and reporting, improving performance by up to 50%. [cite: 62]
-* Ranked in the top 10 out of 725 entries at the CiiA-2 Innovations Exhibition.
+* [cite_start]Ranked in the top 10 out of 725 entries at the CiiA-2 Innovations Exhibition. [cite: 63]

 ---

 ### 💼 Professional Experience

-**Full Stack Developer Intern | Cognizant** (Nov 2023 - May 2024)
+**Full Stack Developer Intern | [cite_start]Cognizant** (Nov 2023 - May 2024) [cite: 41, 86]
-* Engineered scalable backend services with .NET Framework and responsive front-end interfaces with Angular, improving system performance by 50% by implementing RESTful APIs.
+* [cite_start]Engineered scalable backend services with .NET Framework and responsive front-end interfaces with Angular, improving system performance by 50% by implementing RESTful APIs. [cite: 44, 45]
-* Conducted code reviews, applied software engineering best practices, and participated in an Agile SDLC to ensure code quality and efficient CI/CD.
+* [cite_start]Conducted code reviews, applied software engineering best practices, and participated in an Agile SDLC to ensure code quality and efficient CI/CD. [cite: 46, 88]

-**Software Developer Intern | RAIT-ACM** (Dec 2021 - Jan 2022)
+**Software Developer Intern | [cite_start]RAIT-ACM** (Dec 2021 - Jan 2022) [cite: 48, 92]
-* Developed a live polling website using WebSockets for real-time updates, which reduced database calls by 70% and boosted performance by 50%.
+* [cite_start]Developed a live polling website using WebSockets for real-time updates, which reduced database calls by 70% and boosted performance by 50%. [cite: 53, 93]
-* Set up a CI/CD pipeline using GitHub Actions, integrating automated testing and deployments, which reduced release time by 40% and contributed to securing 1st place in the internship project.
+* [cite_start]Set up a CI/CD pipeline using GitHub Actions, integrating automated testing and deployments, which reduced release time by 40% and contributed to securing 1st place in the internship project. [cite: 54]

 ---